noaham/website/_posts/teaching/math32b-w17/0-0-0-lectures.md

 - [Lecture 1](lectures/lect1.pdf): Read section 16.1 up to "Example 3".
 Questions 8-11 in PS1.
 - Lecture 2: Read rest of section 16.1.
 Questions 12-14 in PS1.
 - Lecture 3: Read section 16.2.
 Questions 1-6 in PS2.
+- Lecture 4: Read beginning of section 16.3.
+- Lecture 5: Read end of section 16.3 and section 12.3.